bimdata/platform/README.md

 Then open it and set variables values as appropriate.

-Once you setup Cypress env vars run the tests using the following command:
+Once you have setup Cypress env vars run the tests using the following command:

 ```
 $ npm run test:e2e